How to use the healthcare system and save money.

 The way healthcare providers are paid is changing but change in healthcare happens at slowly.
 In the mean time, do your research and get a second opinion for major services and expensive services.

-5/ Reduce your health risks this year.
+5/ Reduce your health insurance risks

 Take a more proactive approach to healthcare.
 Choose a physician or other provider who will help you reduce your health risks this year.
 The effort you put in this year will help lower your healthcare to help reduce your healthcare expenses next year.